Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Any third party with a legal interest can file a request for revocation.

-The Trademarks Act includes regulations regarding a rights holder’s loss of right to take action against a newer mark in cases of long-term (more than five years) and good-faith application or use of the younger mark, and only where the rights holder has been aware of the younger mark.
+The Trademarks Act includes regulations regarding a rights holder’s loss of right to take action against a newer mark in cases of long-term (more than five years) and good-faith application or use of the younger mark, provided that the rights holder has been aware of the younger mark.
 These regulations are harmonised with Article 9 of the Trademarks Directive.

 What are the evidentiary and procedural requirements for revocation proceedings?